StrikerFRFX/TranslatorTWT-Bot/.github/PULL_REQUEST_TEMPLATE.md

-# Please describe the changes this PR makes and why it should be merged (if it is a "I'm updating my repo" PR then just say)
+# Please describe the changes this PR makes and why it should be merged

 ## Changes description (put an x in boxes where applicable)